aistairc/medLLM_QA_benchmark/README.md

 #### Test a single benchmark with a model
 ```
 Usage: sh scripts/experiment.sh json_test_file model_name_or_path output_dir language few_shots
-	json_test_file:		path for input jsonl test
+	json_test_file:		file path to the input JSON file
 	model_name_or_path:	model name or path
-	output_dir language:	root dir for results
+	output_dir:	root dir for results
-	lang:	the language of the test file
+	lang:	the language of the benchmark
 	few_shots:	number of shots for in-context learning
 ```

 #### Evaluate a single result with a gold answer
 ```
 Usage: sh scripts/evaluate.sh pred_file answer_file
-	pred_file:	path for the JSONL file for prediction
+	pred_file:	file path to the JSON file generated under the output_dir
-	answer_file:	path for the JSONL file for the answer
+	answer_file:	file path to the input JSON file used for evaluation
 ```

 ### <ins>Batch mode evaluation</ins>